Rent prices in cities near Lubbock

 Lubbock, TX Education Statistics

-Tips for Renting in Lubbock
+Tips for renting in Lubbock, TX

 Under Texas state law, all tenants in Lubbock are protected from any kind of landlord retaliation, meaning they are legally allowed to complain to the landlord or to the city of Lubbock about unsafe living conditions.
 They may also sue their landlord without fear of rising rates or being evicted.